wearelighthouse/editorial-style-guide/README.md

 En-dashes are are used to denote ranges ('1970–2017') or to introduce supplementary information in a sentence ('Three hours later – after a stiff drink and several cups of coffee – he was ready to leave the house').

 Because en-dashes can be used in place of a range of other punctuation marks, they should be used with caution.
-The reader has to infer whether the dash has been used in place of a comma, a semicolon or a parenthesis, which shifts the effort from the writer to the reader.
+The reader has to infer whether the dash has been used as a comma, a semicolon or a parenthesis, which shifts the effort from the writer to the reader.
 Do the thinking yourself, so the reader doesn't have to.

 #### Semicolons